 - sanctioned entities.

 Juni can, at our discretion, refuse to let you open or hold an account with us if you carry out any other business or activity that we are not comfortable with or your risk profile is or becomes outside of our risk appetite.
+We also reserve the right to update the list of prohibited businesses at our discretion.

 4. Access to your Juni account